Yttrium-tYcLief/sod-guides/enclave/trash3.md

 ![Trash (before Boss 3/4/5)]({{site.url}}/enclave/trash3.jpg)

 {: .highlight .fs-3}
-Be aware that once Boss 5 has been pulled once, it begins patrolling up and down the road.
+Be aware that after Boss 5 has been pulled once, it begins patrolling up and down the road.

 There's a lot of trash in this region.
 Mob types from Tyr's Hand will show up again, but ones from New Avalon will not.
 To recap: